BedRock: Music video

-"BedRock"'s music video, directed by Dayo and D. Carter, was shot on October 21 and released on December 7, 2009 and debuted on BET's 106 & Park.
+"BedRock"'s music video, directed by Dayo and Lil Wayne, was shot on October 21 and released on December 7, 2009, and debuted on BET's 106 & Park.
 The video was featured on MTV Jams that same morning and was posted to MTV.com in January 2010.
 Cameo appearances are made by ZC, Nixo, Birdman, LoLoFoSho, Lil Chuckee, Beverly, Short Dawg, Winston, Shanell, NBA player J. R. Smith, Mack Maine, and Jay Rock.
 It features the members of Young Money in a house in Davie, Florida with Lloyd who sings the chorus.
 They are later seen outside near the swimming pool of the house.

 Alternate versions

 There are five versions of "BedRock".
 The first is titled "Girl You Know", and Omarion sings the chorus.
 The second version features Lloyd singing the chorus with Lil Wayne's verse slightly different.
 This version is the only one to have Lloyd saying, "Young Lloyd, Young Moolah, baby" at the end.
 This version can be found on Gudda Gudda's mixtape, Guddaville.
 In the third version, Lil Wayne's verse is slightly different from the first two versions, and he says, "Young Moolah, baby" in place of Lloyd.
 This is the version that was released as a single and appears on the album.
 The last version, titled "BedRock Part II", is the official remix.
 Tyga, Nicki Minaj, Gudda Gudda, and Jae Millz' verses were all replaced with new verses by Lloyd.
 Lil Wayne's verse on this version is the same as on the second version.

 In the original music video of "BedRock", when Drake sings, "I love your sushi roll..." a plumper Nicki was sitting against the wall.
 Now in place is another girl with a "sushi roll".

 The fifth version is by Rasheeda, Diamond, Kandi, Lola Monroe, and Toya Wright.
 Kandi sings the chorus but replaces "Mr. Flintstone" with "Mrs. Flintstone."